uPortal-Attic/uportal-app-framework/docs/markdown/configuration.md

 + `features` : This boolean will enable the features page, Bucky announcements, and the modal popup.
 Make sure to configure `SERVICE_LOC.featuresInfo` if you set this to true.
 + `showSearch` : This boolean hides/shows the search bar at the top.
 + `isWeb` : This boolean is a shortcut flag for the MyUW project.
 Majority of applications should set this to false.
++ `loginOnLoad` : A optional boolean flag that when set to `true` it will fire a login event during the loading sequence. `SERVICE_LOC.loginSilentURL` must be set.
++ `loginDurationMills` : number of milliseconds a login session is valid for

 #### SERVICE_LOC
 + `aboutURL` : If your application has some data that it would like to show in `/about` in addition to the frame information, provide that here.